-- An understanding of the underlying economic frameworks appropriate to study health and health care. - Knowledge of market failures in the provision of health care and the justifications for government policy. - An appreciation of the different market environments in which health and health policy decisions must be made. - The ability to use a rational approach in the evaluation of government intervention and programs in health. - The ability to critically and appropriately evaluate health economics research papers. - Experience to form own original research question, conduct research and write a scientific research paper in health economics.
+- An understanding of the underlying economic frameworks appropriate to study health and health care. - Knowledge of market failures in the provision of health care and the justifications for government policy. - An appreciation of the different market environments in which health and health policy decisions must be made. - The ability to use a rational approach in the evaluation of government intervention and programs in health. - The ability to critically and appropriately evaluate health economics research papers and to prepare quality academic presentation.